section-engineering-education/engineering-education/articles/understanding-hill-climbing-in-ai/index.md

 #### Local maximum
 At this point, the neighboring states have lower values than the current state.
 The greedy approach feature will not move the algorithm to a worse off state.
 This will lead to the hill-climbing process's termination, even though this is not the best possible solution.

 This problem can be solved using momentum.
-This technique adds a certain proportion (m) of the initial weight to the current one. m is a value that is between 0 and 1.
+This technique adds a certain proportion (m) of the initial weight to the current one. m is a value between 0 and 1.
 Momentum enables the hill-climbing algorithm to take huge steps that will make it move past the local maximum.
 #### Plateau
 In this region, the values attained by the neighboring states are the same.
 This makes it difficult for the algorithm to choose the best direction.